 Start in Chicago on this incredible route through some of the nation's most stunning prairies, wide-open skies and gorgeous mountain peaks.

 From Chicago head west, stopping at the Akta Lakota Museum to discover northern Plains Indian history.
-Then head to South Dakota's capital, Pierre, and onto the iconic Wall Drug and Badlands National Park.
-Beyond lies Mount Rushmore in Keystone, S.D., hot springs in well, Hot Springs, S.D., and two national park sites that give you a rare glimpse into the Earth's underbelly: Wind Cave and Jewel.
+Then head to South Dakota's Badlands National Park.
+Beyond lies Mount Rushmore in Keystone, S.D., hot springs in Hot Springs, S.D., and two national park sites that give you a rare glimpse into the Earth's underbelly: Wind Cave and Jewel.

-Come up for air and head to Custer for wildlife viewing at Custer State Park.
-Then head to the Crazy Horse Memorial, the largest monument carving in the world.
-This sculpture of Oglala Lakota Chief Crazy Horse is still under construction.
-Head to Deadwood to walk cobblestone-lined Main Street and to see Wild West reenactments.
-In Hill City, you'll ride the 1880 Train and in Belle Fourche, you can tour a history museum and relax under the shade of trees.
-In Wyoming, Thermopolis offers dinosaur digs, and the 50 miles east of Yellowstone offers an uncrowded experience.
-After exploring Yellowstone, head to Billings, Mont., and other southeast Montana sights en route to Chicago.
+Don't miss the charming town of Custer for fun and wildlife viewing at Custer State Park.
+Then head to the Crazy Horse Memorial, the world's largest monument carving.
+In Hill City, ride the 1880 Train and in Deadwood see Wild West reenactments.
+In Belle Fourche, relax under the shade of trees.
+In Wyoming, Thermopolis offers hot springs and dinosaur digs and the 50 miles east of Yellowstone offer an uncrowded lodging experience.
+After exploring Yellowstone, head to Billings, Miles City and other southeast Montana sights on your way back to Chicago.

 In Chicago, join locals and travelers alike at Millennium Park downtown.
 A showcase of who's who in architecture, this interactive park is an adult playground.
 Check out these three architectural gems, Cloud Gate, the kidney-bean-shaped stainless steel sculpture, Jay Pritzker Pavilion designed by architect Frank Gehry, and Crown Fountain which features the faces of 1,000 Chicago residents on two 250-foot glass towers.